corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/flow-constraints.md

 # Flow Constraints

 Each of the transitions shown in a Smart Contract view diagram are enacted through a Corda transaction.
-These transactions are built, signed and finalised using Corda flows.
+These transactions are built, signed, and finalised using Corda flows.
 In order to aid understanding of the wider CorDapp design it can be useful to indicate what the Flows should be doing when they are building the transaction that implements a particular transition.
 You do this using a **flow constraint**.

 Flow constraints are denoted by a blue box attached to the relevant Path: